One year ago today I was tested for Lyme disease. Man. What a journey!!

 I spoke to a friend the other day – another battler of lifelong chronic illness.
 Thanks to her encouragement, I had a momentary glimpse at something really exciting.

 She’s happy for my impending diagnosis of Lyme.
 It’s a thing that only chronically ill people would understand, being happy for such a terrible diagnosis.
-But Lyme disease is different from things like MS (an incurable degenerative neurological condition I was already told I’d have the rest of my life).
+But Lyme disease is different from things like MS (an incurable degenerative neurological condition I was told I’d have the rest of my life).
 With Lyme there is good news: It’s treatable.

 “You could get well,” she said.
 It stopped me in my tracks.
 I could get well.
 What a thought.

 Ever since I was diagnosed with MS at 21 years old, ongoing wellness has never been an option in my mind.
-My mind was permanently changed with the idea that life is for right now, that tomorrow is a gift and not to make too many commitments.
+My mind was permanently changed with the idea that life is to be lived for right now, that tomorrow is a gift and not to make too many commitments.
 And as a Buddhist kid who really doesn’t believe in permanence in any real way, I’ve adapted well to this idea and have gone about my merry way building a life for me that I could step out of at any moment no problem.

 She asked me, what would I do?
 What would I do if that wasn’t true anymore?
 What if tomorrow were just a little more sure?
 Surprising imagery came to mind – a family.
 Kids.
 Adoption.
 Partnership.
 For once not being afraid to ask someone else to rely on me, get close, say crazy things like “forever”.
 Wow.